-Dr. Cassidy Blair is a highly regarded licensed clinical psychologist and relationship therapist in Los Angeles who provides therapy and counseling to those in need.
+Dr. Cassidy Blair is a highly regarded licensed clinical psychologist and relationship psychologist in Los Angeles who provides treatment and counseling to those in need.
 Keep reading for tips on how to strengthen and rebuild your relationships, and if you’re interested in talking with someone who can help, call Blair Wellness Group to schedule an appointment.

 Rebuilding Your Bond

 After over a year of dealing with stress, uncertainty, and a lack of normalcy, even the most healthy relationships can come under pressure.
 If you and your significant other aren’t feeling as close as you were pre-pandemic, don’t worry — try to understand that it’s been a difficult time for everyone and acknowledge that it may take time to rebuild your connection.